Queen Forever: CD standard edition

+CD deluxe edition

-Vinyl release
+Vinyl edition

 On 18 February 2015, it was announced that Queen Forever would be released in a 4-LP box set featuring all the tracks on the deluxe edition and a bonus 12" single featuring "Let Me in Your Heart Again (William Orbit Mix)".

 On Side B of the bonus 12" single, there is a "Queen Forever" etching.